Ōmononushi: Emperor Yūryaku and the serpent of Mount Miwa

 An episode recorded in the Shoki concerning Emperor Yūryaku relates that the emperor, wishing to see the physical form of the god of Mount Miwa (Note: A scholia in the text remarks that the deity in question is identified either as Ōmononushi or as Uda-no-Sumisaka-no-Kami (菟田墨坂神, one of the deities worshiped by Emperor Sujin to quell the epidemic that occurred during his reign).) with his own eyes, commanded a retainer named Chiisakobe no Sugaru (少子部蜾蠃) to fetch the deity.
 Sugaru went up the mountain and captured a large snake, which he presented to the emperor.
 However, as Yūryaku neglected to ritually purify himself beforehand, the serpent made thunderous noise (or summoned thunder) and its eyeballs flashed.
 The emperor fled for fear of the snake and ordered it to be returned to Mount Miwa.
-He then gave the mountain (or Sugaru) the name 'Ikazuchi' (雷), meaning "thunder."
+He then gave the mountain (or Sugaru) the name 'Ikazuchi' (雷), meaning "thunder".

-A different variant of this story is found in the Nihon Ryōiki (ca. 822 CE).
+A different variant of this story is found in the Nihon Ryōiki (c.
+822 CE).
 There, Sugaru is commanded to capture the thunder god after Sugaru accidentally walked into the palace while the emperor was making love with the empress.
 Sugaru then went out and summoned the god to appear before the emperor, at which lightning struck near the temple of Toyura-dera (modern Kōgen-ji in the village of Asuka in Nara Prefecture).
 Sugaru sent for priests to place this lightning (i.e. the thunder god) in a palanquin, which he then brought before the emperor.
 The emperor was frightened after the god gave off a brilliant flash of light and had it released at the hill where it fell, which became known as Ikazuchi-no-Oka (雷丘 'Thunder Hill').